A Biography of Catherine the Great

 Catherine the Great

-During the 18th century, Russian territory and population greatly increased.
+During the 18th century, the territory and population of the Russian Empire greatly increased.
 Russia’s new territory in the south was called New Russia and many people migrated there.
 Meanwhile, Russians settled in the east.
 Russian industry also grew at this time and foreign trade expanded rapidly.
 Catherine the Great died on 17 November 1796.
-By the time she died, Russia was very powerful.
+By the time she died, the Russian Empire was very powerful.